Homeschool families need these 4 essentials! Put these must-haves in your homeschool classroom and don’t start your school year without them!

 4. A Library Card

 But seriously, every homeschooling family needs a library card.
 If you cannot afford a good printer, laminator or pencil sharpener right now, most libraries have these for you to use for a small fee (or even for free!).

 Most importantly, instead of spending the big bucks on books that go along with your curriculum, check out your library first!

 My girls are just now getting into read-aloud chapter books, and I was thrilled to find the Boxcar Children series (one of my favorites from childhood!) at my local library recently.
 They are also enjoying audio books, and our library is chock full of them.
-We can even check out audio books via our library’s online system–and never even have to leave our house to do so!
+We can even check out audio books via our library’s online system–without leaving the house!

 What are your suggestions for things that every homeschool family needs?
-If you are a homeschool family, do you have these four things in your homeschool?
+If you are a homeschool family, do you have these four things in your homeschool classroom?